magepal/magento2-customer-account-links-manager/README.md

 ## Customer Account Links Manager for Magento2
-Customer Account Links Manager allows you to quickly and easily remove unwanted links added by either default magento or other third part extension from customer dashboard sidebar navigation.
+Customer Account Links Manager allows you to quickly and easily remove unwanted links added by either default magento or other third party extensions from the sidebar navigation in customer dashboard.

 ### Features
  - Remove navigation links from account dashboard sidebar added by: